KeYProject/key-docs/docs/UsingKeyBook.md

      }\> p(i,j)
 ```

-The \java{i:=2} within the curly brackets is an example of what is called
+The `i:=2` within the curly brackets is an example of what is called
-\emph{updates}.
+*updates*.
 When scrolling down the proof, we can see that leading
 assignments turn into updates when they move out from the modality.
 The updates
-somehow accumulate, and are simplified, in front of a ``shrinking'' modality.
+somehow accumulate, and are simplified, in front of a "shrinking" modality.
 Finally, they get
 applied to the remaining formula once the modality is gone.

 Updates are part of the version of dynamic logic invented within the \keyproject.
 Their main
-intention is to represent the effect of some (\Java) code they replace.
+intention is to represent the effect of some (Java) code they replace.
 This effect can be accumulated, manipulated, simplified, and applied to other
 parts of the formula, in a way which is disentangled from the manipulation of
 the program in the modality.
 This enables the calculus to perform \emph{symbolic
   execution} in a natural way, and has been very fruitful contribution
 of the \keyproject.
 First of all, updates allow proofs to symbolically execute
 programs in their natural direction, which is useful for proof inspection and
-proof \index{interaction}interaction.
+proof interaction.
 Moreover, the update mechanism is heavily exploited when
 using the prover for other purposes, like test generation (Chapter~\ref{chap:testgen}), symbolic
 debugging (Chapter~\ref{chap:debugging_visualization}), as well as various
 analyzes for security (Chapter \ref{chap:iflow}) or runtime verification
 \citep{AhrendtChimentoPaceEtAl15}, to name a few.

-\emph{Elementary updates} in essence are a restricted kind of assignment,
+*Elementary updates* in essence are a restricted kind of assignment,
-where the right-hand side must be a \emph{simple} expression, which in
+where the right-hand side must be a *simple* expression, which in
-particular is \emph{free of side effects}.
-Examples are \java{i:=2}, or
+particular is *free of side effects*.
+Examples are `i:=2`, or
-\java{i:=i + 1} (which we find further down in the proof).
+`i:=i + 1` (which we find further down in the proof).
 From elementary
 updates, more complex updates can be constructed (see Definition~\ref{def:UpdatesDL},
 Chapter~\ref{chap:dl}).
 Here, we only mention the most important kind of
-compound updates, \emph{parallel updates}, an example of which is
+compound updates, *parallel updates*, an example of which is
 `i:=3 || j:=7` further down in the proof.
 Updates can further be
-considered as \emph{explicit substitutions} that are yet to be applied.
+considered as *explicit substitutions* that are yet to be applied.
 This
 viewpoint will get clearer further-on.

 Updates extend traditional DL in the following way: if $\varphi$ is a DL formula